mkindl/NIEM.github.io/technical/domain-tech-guide/search.md

 #### Basic Search

 SSGT provides a full text search capability for a NIEM release.
 You can enter a search string into the criteria box and view a list of all NIEM data components that contain a lexical match to that string.
 The default is to search all data component text records in a single release, including names, definitions, and other metadata text fields.
 Namespaces are not part of the standard search.
-This is because namespace prefixes are extremely prevalent throughout the model and woutend to clutter most search results.
+This is because namespace prefixes are extremely prevalent throughout the model and would tend to clutter most search results.
 As will be described later, the user can configure SSGT to search in particular ways.

 Search is case independent.
 A search for <code>sonty</code> will return the data component <code>PersonType</code>.

 SSGT can only search a single release (Later, we discuss a technique for searching multiple releases at once).
 The default is to search the most recent (current) operational release.
-If you need to search a previous NIEM releasese you must select it from the "options" menu.
+If you need to search a previous NIEM release you must select it from the "options" menu.

 SSGT always requires that you declare the class of the data component you are looking for, and only that class will be in the scope of the search.
 This means you must declare one of the following in the dropdown box: